andyjakubowski/kingly-site/src/v1/tutorials/real-world-sign-up.md

 ```

-To implement the sign up command, we defer to the API and update the session repository with the new user data:
+To implement the sign up command, we defer to the API and update the session repository with the new user data.
+The logic, as before is enclosed into functions passed as effect handlers (`saveUser`, and `register`):

 ```javascript
   [SIGN_UP]: (dispatch, params, effectHandlers) => {